 If you want to learn more you can check out this book.
 It provides specific and essential wealth-protecting ideas, techniques, and strategies.

 In this regard, silver is actually better than gold, as its value is less.
 So when it comes time to barter, you’re not dealing with a one-ounce gold coin, which has a huge value.
 That might be useful when trying to make a major purchase, but not when trying to buy food.

-When I’m talking about land here, I’m not talking in the typical way of investing in land.
-What I’m referring to the land your home is sitting on or land that you can use for homesteading.
+When I’m talking about the land here, I’m not talking about the typical way of investing in land.
+What I’m referring to is the land your home is sitting on or land that you can use for homesteading.
 One of the best investments you can make, especially for surviving a financial collapse, is ensuring that you own your home.
 That way, it can’t be taken away from you.

 Granted, it is hard to pay off your home and the land it sits on; but if you will make an additional payment of say $100 each month, that money will go directly towards the principal on the loan, not the interest.
 I don’t have the exact figures at hand, but check it out; that could cut your 30 year mortgage down to 15 years or so.

 As preppers, we’re already stockpiling food.
 But we need to realize that our food is an investment too.
 Even in normal times, the cost of food is rising faster than the inflation rate.
 So, that food will increase in value faster than a savings account.
 Of course, in a time of crisis, it will be invaluable.